Updated on October 14, 2022

 So what happens if you DO come into contact with a mud dauber?
 Will they attack?
 The answer is actually based on how threatened they are.

-A mud dauber’s stinger is used primarily to paralyze spiders to be used as egg hosts, and they would rather not use their stinger outside of this purpose.
-In fact, if you destroy a mud dauber nest, the dauber will just go somewhere else and only strike if you try to destroy the nest while they’re inside it at the time.
+A mud dauber’s stinger is used primarily to paralyze spiders to be used as egg hosts.
+They prefer to not use their stinger outside of this purpose.
+In fact, if you destroy a mud dauber nest, the dauber will just go somewhere else.
+They’ll only strike if you try to destroy the nest while they’re still inside.

-Mud dauber stings are very mild compared to other stinging insects, although the venom can still trigger an allergic reaction in sensitive individuals.
-Still, if you have a real fear of getting stung, don’t start swatting at a nearby mud dauber.
+Mud dauber stings are very mild compared to other stinging insects.
+Be warned, their venom can still trigger an allergic reaction in sensitive individuals.
+Furthermore, if you have a real fear of getting stung, don’t start swatting at a nearby mud dauber.

 Getting Rid of Mud Daubers